x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-7-1-in-exchange-online.md

 - **Remove the sender restriction**: Change your group settings to unblock the sender in one of the following ways:

   - Add the sender to the group's allowed senders list.
-You must create a [mail contact](../../recipients-in-exchange-online/manage-mail-contacts.md) or a [mail user](../../recipients-in-exchange-online/manage-mail-users.md) to represent the external sender in your organization.
+Create a [mail contact](../../recipients-in-exchange-online/manage-mail-contacts.md) or a [mail user](../../recipients-in-exchange-online/manage-mail-users.md) to represent the external sender in your organization.

   - If the sender is restricted because they're external (outside your organization), configure the group to accept messages from external senders.